Test Center Guidelines

 A letter from your home institution must be emailed to the Test Center.
 It must be on your college's letterhead, be signed by a qualified representative from the Disability Services Office, and indicate that you qualify to receive accommodations.
 It must also list the accommodations you are requesting.

 Email the Test Center two weeks prior to your intended test date to confirm.

 Secure current documentation of disability from a qualified professional.

-Contact Disability and Student Intervention Services at 443.412.2402 to submit the current documentation and schedule an appointment for orientation.
+Contact Office of Accessibility at 443.412.2402 to submit the current documentation and schedule an appointment for orientation.